PhillChris/CSC207-project/phase1/README.txt

 ENDDAY: Ends the given day, and sets the time to the following day.
-Does NOT print a dailyReport, but only handles the dateTime adjustment (for daily reports, see DAILYREPORTS) Note that leap years are not supported in this program.
+Does NOT print a dailyReport, but only handles the dateTime adjustment (for daily reports, see DAILYREPORTS)

 Usage:
 ENDDAY